-Receiving vitamin D3 injections can treat and prevent the symptoms of vitamin D deficiency, including fatigue and bone pain.
-Chronically low levels of vitamin D3 can lead to osteomalacia and rickets.
+Receiving vitamin D3 shots can treat and prevent the symptoms of vitamin D deficiency, including fatigue and bone pain.
 Vitamin D deficiency has been associated with an increased risk of death from cardiovascular disease, cognitive impairment in the elderly, severe childhood asthma and cancer.

-When taken in appropriate doses, vitamin D is generally considered safe with no side effects.
+When taken in appropriate doses, vitamin D injections are generally considered safe with no side effects.
 However, it can be harmful when taken in excess amounts.
 Some of the side effects experienced when taking too much include:

 - – Nausea

 - – Vomiting

 - – Constipation

 - – Kidney damage

 Store at controlled room temperature.
 Protect from light.